shaypal5/decore/README.rst

 lazy_property
 -------------

 The ``lazy_property`` decorator is meant to decorate functions that compute some constant value or property that you only want to compute once.
-The first call to the decorated function will run it and save the value (in memory) before returning it; subsequent calls will get this value without trigerring the calculation.
+The first call to the decorated function will run it and save the value (in memory) before returning it; subsequent calls will get this value without triggering the calculation.

 You can think about it like a ``functools.lru_cache(maxsize=1)`` for functions with no parameters.